Skip to Content

 What is Passwordless Authentication?

-Passwordless authentication replaces the use of passwords with other authentication methods to add an additional layer of security.
+Passwordless authentication, as the name suggests, replaces passwords with other authentication methods to add an additional layer of security.
 Authentication is the process of determining that someone is who they say they are.
 This process is closely tied to identification, the process of declaring who someone is.

 Traditionally in authentication and identification, a user supplies a username as their identity and a password for authentication.